 Receiving My Test Kit

-You will receive your test kit in the mail within two weeks after you register for lead in water testing.
+You will receive your test kit in the mail within four weeks after you register for lead in water testing.
 A LeadCare Illinois specialist may reach out if there are any issues with your registration, which could delay your test kit.

 The following items are included in the test kit:

 - Sample bottles